We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

 Can I camp in Europe?

-Although many campsites are open in European countries, infection rates are rising in most places.
+Afterwards, many campsites will be open in European countries, but infection rates are rising in most places.

 We have to quarantine when coming back to the UK from a growing number of countries.
 And many countries don’t need the extra burden of travellers from high risk areas of the UK.